bnjtgly/Hometime/README.md

 **Concept**
 1. To support scalability and support another endpoint, the payload will be saved in Payload Model.
 2. After the creation of payload.
-The app needs to parse the payload that was saved in the database with jsonb datatype using after_save callback.
+The app needs to parse the payload that was saved in the database with jsonb datatype using after_create callback.
 3. The parsed json will be saved in Reservation and Guest Model respectively through nested attributes.

 **Files Used:**